Favour-Onyenike/FINAL-YEAR-PROJECT/replit.md

 - **Soft Deletes**: Products marked deleted, not permanently removed

 ## Recent Changes
+- **2025-11-22**: Empty State UI Improvements
+  - Added "View All Products" link when no products match filter/search
+  - Shows on both desktop and mobile
+  - Helps users clear filters and browse all items
+  - Link takes them back to products page with no filters

+- **2025-11-22**: Mobile Filter Modal Made Scrollable
+  - Filter modal can now scroll when content exceeds screen height
+  - Header stays visible at top
+  - "Apply" and "Cancel" buttons stay at bottom
+  - All filter options are accessible on mobile

 - **2025-11-22**: Seller Listing Form Enhanced for Better Filtering
   - Updated sell.html to ask sellers for appropriate details
   - When seller selects "Clothing" category, dynamic fields appear: